pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/configuration.md

 Section [Identifiers of Stock Visualizations](#identifiers-of-stock-visualizations) contains the list of identifiers of stock `Model` and `View` types.
+Additionally,
+section [Identifiers of Stock Color Palettes](#identifiers-of-stock-color-palettes) contains the list of identifiers of stock color palettes.

 The following sections show examples of typical `Model` and `View` configurations.
 A single [IRule]({{site.refDocsUrlPattern | replace: '$', 'pentaho.config.spec.IRule'}}) object